byronbytes/NoLexa/README.md

 ## Features
 <details>
 <summary> Remove Alexa from your Kindle Fire. </summary>
- Removes all functionality from Alexa.
-Not just disabling it from the software, but uninstalling it entirely.
+This removes all functionality from Alexa.
+This doesn't just disable it from the software but entirely uninstalls it from the device, and all of its other services.
  </details>

 <details>
 <summary>View device information and dump them to a text file.</summary>
-You will be able to view most information about your device such as:
+This will output a lot of important and useful device information that can be used for debugging and logging purposes, such as:

  - Advanced information about device name, version, etc
+ - Useful debug information.

+You can also dump all of the information to a text file for better readability.
 </details>

 <details>
  <summary> Root your device. </summary>
- You may need to manually root your device for this to work.
+You will be able to root your device through NoLexa.
+More information on this soon.
  </details>

  <details>